paologas91/IMP/Documentation.md

     Just False -> exeCommands s cs
     Nothing -> error "Invalid boolean expression!"
 ```
-# 8. Running an example
+# 6. Running an example
-To run the example program, navigate to the project directory, then open <code>ghci</code> and load the modules as following:
+To run the example program, navigate to the project directory folder, then open <code>ghci</code> and load the modules as following:
 ```
-:l app/Main.hs app/Dictiornary.hs app/Grammar.hs app/Interpreter.hs app/Array.hs app/Parser.hs
+:l Main.hs Dictiornary.hs Grammar.hs Interpreter.hs Array.hs Parser.hs
 ```
 Then type <code>main</code> and the program will execute!

+If you want to modify the example program and write your own program, just edit the <code>source.txt</code> file.